danielbeardsley/status-site/README.md

 ### Features

- * Completely static.
-Serve the site from any host anywhere.
+ * Completely static; Serve the site from any host anywhere.
- * Easy to update: `bin/add-notice`
+ * Easy to update using `bin/add-notice`.
  * Automatically checks for new notices every 30 seconds.
- * Responsive design looks great on smaller screens.
+ * Simple design looks great on smaller screens.
+ * JSON endpoint can be `curl`ed from anywhere.